 - Property registered recently and not yet active

-- Property linked to a different landlord account
+- Property linked to a different lessor account

 Verify it in the property record inside the SES.HOSPEDAJES portal.